 Awareness of the project was raised, and benefits were communicated.
 The insights and feedback received were as detailed and well-informed as traditional in-person engagement methods.
 Relationships were established with stakeholders via digital channels, and personable engagements were made through the combination of video and audio communication.

 At the end of the consultation period, it was demonstrated that Aurecon’s expert use of digital engagement overcame the challenge around community engagement during an unprecedented pandemic.

-Feedback received from the community and stakeholders will help shape the design and delivery of Powerhouse Parramatta.
-The 30,000 square metre precinct plans to welcome more than two million visitors in its first year.
+Feedback received from the community and stakeholders has helped shape the design and delivery of Powerhouse Parramatta.
+The 25,000 square metre precinct plans to welcome more than two million visitors in its first year.